colabottles/toddl/posts/ux-burlington-2019.md

 ### My First UX Burlington

 While scanning the countryside for conferences in the New England area, I was drawn to UX Burlington.
+So I snagged a ticket.
+Best decision I made that week.

 ### Morning Keynote